-The ordinary general meeting of 21 April 2016 authorised the board to execute one or more share capital increases by issuing a number of shares maximized to 10 per cent of Kitron's registered share capital at 21 April 2016.
-The total amount by which the share capital may be increased is NOK 1 729 616.20.
-The authority applies until the ordinary general meeting in 2017, but no longer than 30 June 2017.
-The authorization is limited to encompass capital requirements or issuance of consideration shares in relation to strengthening of Kitron ASA's equity, acquisition of other companies or businesses, joint ventures or joint business operations, incentive programs for employees, and acquisition of property and business within Kitron ASA's purpose.
-The authorization was used by the board in 2016 to increase the share capital by NOK 323 098.60.
-The Authorized Share capital of the Company is therefore NOK 17 619 261.10.
+The ordinary general meeting of 25 April 2017 authorised the board to execute one or more share capital increases by issuing a number of shares maximized to 10 per cent of Kitron's registered share capital at 25 April 2017.
+The total amount by which the share capital may be increased is NOK 1 761 926.10.
+The authority applies until the ordinary general meeting in 2018 but no longer than 30 June 2018.
+The authorization is limited to encompass capital requirements or issuance of consideration shares in relation to strengthening of Kitron ASA's equity, acquisition of other companies or businesses, joint ventures or joint business operations, incentive programs for employees and acquisition of property and business within Kitron ASA's purpose.
+The authority had not been exercised at 31 December 2017.
+The authorized share capital of the Company is therefore NOK 17 619 261.10.